Washington Resident & Apollo Astronaut Was Once A Household Name

-He was one of three Apollo 8 crew members who read Genesis chapter 1 - to a national audience on Christmas Eve, 1968 while orbiting the Moon.
+He was one of three Apollo 8 crew members who read Genesis Chapter 1 - to a national audience on Christmas Eve, 1968 while orbiting the Moon.

 Who were the crew members of the Apollo 8?